dmyma/iOS-interview/README.md

 Tell me about the time you worked on a team?
 Tell me about your favourite project?

+-If you know the team/project.
+What do you like about it?
+What would you improve?
+-Jedi: Would you fit well?
+What are you excited about?
+How do you tackle chalenges?

+-Code, Knowledge, Algorythms, Code style

 ### Question(my)
 What is normal day look like?
 Why did you choose this company?